 This durable steel-framed chair features a wide seat and padded backrest.
 It is rated for an impressive 145 kg, making it the best choice for campers big and tall.
-The chair itself weighs a little more than other options at 6.2 kg but is portable enough for car and caravan camping.
+The chair weighs slightly more than other options at 6.2 kg but is portable enough for car and caravan camping.

-One of the best features about this chair, aside from its durability, is the built-in side table.
+Aside from its durability, one of the best features of this chair is the built-in side table.
 Not only does this provide plenty of space for your dinner plate, but it features an in-set cup holder with a handle gap that can accommodate mugs.

 Opposite the table is a handy armrest side pocket that allows you to keep your phone and other gear close at hand while you eat and relax.
 Another great feature of the Darche are the oversized plastic feet that prevent the chair from sinking into the grass.